rhelsing/movie_mash/readme.md

 * later:
   - recognize tempo and align
   - slow down to 93% of speed if 60fps
-  - color grade s curve
+  - color grade s curve - use photoshop scheme